angelofgdsantos/angelofgdsantos.github.io/content/personal/_index.md

 ### Random facts about me:

 * I am a proud Brazilian 🇧🇷 and Pernambucano from Recife (Northeast of Brazil)
-* I am soccer lover ⚽️ and supporter of the Clube Náutico Capibaribe 🇲🇨 🐭
+* I am soccer lover ⚽️ and a supporter of Clube Náutico Capibaribe 🇲🇨 🐭
 * I love nature!
 Beaches 🏝️ and mountains 🏔️ are the perfect convex combination.
 Hiking is a great therapy 😎
-* I love python 🐍
+* I love python programming 🐍
 <!-- * I want to run a social bussiness one day -->

 ### Some causes I support:

 * Environmental protection 🌳
 * Mental health 🧠
-* Education for everyone 📚
+* Education for all 📚
-* Social work to change microworlds 🫂
+* Social work to change micro-worlds 🫂